-Join Anne-Marie Concepción for an in-depth discussion in this video Linking to Word files with the WordsFlow plugin, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Linking to Word files with the WordsFlow plugin, part of Word and InDesign: Integration.

 If your workflow involves a lot of placing Word files into InDesign that aren't quite…final yet, and your editors and writers are still updating a Word file.…You might be very much interested in this plug-in I want to show you from EM…Software called WordsFlow.
 I did show in an earlier video in this…title, how you can turn on the preference in InDesign to link to Word files.…However, I also showed that it only works for about 2% of the population.…Because usually, whenever you update the Word file, you lose any formatting or…changes you had made to the text in the linked story.…